NotWale/blog_os/README.md

-# Blog OS
+# Blog OS with a Virtual Filesystem

-This repository contains the source code for the _Writing an OS in Rust_ series at [os.phil-opp.com](https://os.phil-opp.com).
+This repository is a fork of the source code for the _Writing an OS in Rust_ series at [os.phil-opp.com](https://os.phil-opp.com).

-If you have questions, open an issue or chat with us [on Gitter](https://gitter.im/phil-opp/blog_os).

 ## Where is the code?

-The code for each post lives in a separate git branch.
-This makes it possible to see the intermediate state after each post.
+branch -> post-12

 **The code for the latest post is available [here][latest-post].**